amit-timalsina/genai_talk_web3_superpower/README.md

 # Generative AI: Tools, Opportunities, and Possibilities

-[WIP] The following is a preparation for my talk at the [Web3Superpower](https://web3superpower.com/) BlockQuest Conference.
+The following is a preparation for my talk at the [Web3Superpower](https://web3superpower.com/) BlockQuest Conference.

 ## Table of Contents